WeipingFu/QGEval/README.md

 We share the results of each metric on each generated question in [data/metric_result.xlsx](https://github.com/WeipingFu/QGEval/blob/main/data/metric_result.xlsx).
 Results of LLM-based metrics on answerability are in [data/test_answerability.xlsx](./data/test_answerability.xlsx).

+## Models
+You can find our trained model at (https://huggingface.co/hujianxiang/QG_EVAL).

-## Codes
+## Quick Start
 ### Question Generation
+The codes and the data for Question Generation are in [qg](./qg), you can train your own QG model by these steps:
+1. cd ./qg
+2. run `pip install -r requirements.txt` to install the required packages
+3. run `python process.py` to process data
-The codes for QG are in [qg](./qg).
-Codes for training and predicting are provided, run the code file for specific models.
-For example, if you want to train a T5-based QG model, run the code file [T5.py](./qg/T5.py).
+4. run the code file for specific models to train.
+For example, run `python T5.py` to train your T5-based QG model.

 ### Automatic Metrics
-To run the metrics, modify and apply [metrics/metrics.py](./metrics/metrics.py).
+The codes for Automatic Metrics are in [metric](./metric). if you want to get **our metrics(QGeval)** to evaluate your questions:
+1. cd ./metric
+2. run `pip install -r requirements.txt` to install the required packages
+3. run `python geval.py` to get our metric evaluation result

+if you want to get **other automatic metrics**(e.g. BLEU-4, ROUGE-L, METEOR, BERTScore) to evaluate your questions:
+1. cd ./metric
+2. run `pip install -r requirements.txt` to install the required packages
-[Notice] When applying metric codes, please pay attention to modifying the model file location of each metric in the code.
+3. run `python metrics.py` to get your chosen metrics evaluation result [Notice] When applying metric codes, please pay attention to modifying the model file location of each metric in the code.

 ## Citation